 April Fools Day Word Search

 Since my fourth graders study the states and capitals of the United States, I do a word search of both.
-But because kids are quick to catch on, we made it more fool-proof, so to speak, by making it a two-day affair.
+But because kids are quick to catch on, I made it more fool-proof, so to speak, by making it a two-day event.

 Here’s how you do it.

 On day one, the day before April Fools Day, give them a State Word Search.
 This one is actually a real word search with all the states right in there.
 There are loads of false starts, though.
 In other words, if they are looking for Alabama, they will repeatedly come across “Alabamziz,” “Alaiqic” and “Alabaiens.”

 But “Alabama” is actually in there too.
 So when you give the April Fools Day Capitals Word Search the following day, the false starts don’t tip them off to the fact that this might be a joke.

 Day 2 (April Fools day!)